-Description Two storey detached house.
-Accommodation Ground floor - entrance hallway, living/dining room, kitchen and rear Conservatory projection.
-Upper floor - landing, three bedrooms and bathroom with w.c.
-Gross internal floor area (m2) 83 sq. metres or thereby excluding the Conservatory.
-Neighbourhood and location Private residential area of varying house types with local shopping, educational, social and transport facilities available within reasonable travelling distance.
-Age Circa 1978.
-Weather Dry and overcast.
+Description Two storey end terraced house.
+Accommodation Ground floor: Entrance hallway, living room, kitchen and toilet.
+Upper floor: Landing, three bedrooms and bathroom with WC.
+Gross internal floor area (m2) 89m2 metres or thereby.
+Neighbourhood and location Residential area of varying house types with local shopping, educational, social and transport facilities available within close proximity.
+Age Circa 1975.
+Weather Dry and sunny.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks Chimney stacks Roofing including roof space appropriate. appropriate.
 None.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Sloping roofs were visually inspected with the aid of appropriate.
+None.
+Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as